rdpoor/mu/README.md

 to
     for (Tick i=0; i<buffer.frames(); i++) {

-### PolarPlayStream
+### SplayStream

-I might call RasterPlayStream "PolarPlayStream" instead, since the math works out nicely if you give it two inputs: theta (0..2PI) and z (0..1).
-Theta controls the instantaneous phase of the playback (cycling through the original waveform) and z controls (effectively) what part of the waveform is being played.
+SplayStream gives you independent control of pitch and "position" within a sampled sound.
+Theta controls the instantaneous phase of the playback and phi controls the part of the waveform being played.

-Anyway, look up bilinear interpolation when the time comes to write the beast.
+In the current implementation, phi is in units of periods.
+It might be easier in the long run if it was simply in units of (original) frames, or the original length of the sample.

+The current implementation works, but generates a lot of artifacts when time is moving slowly or pitch is shifted substantially.
+One thought for another version:

+- oversample original sample by 10x
+- run autocorrelation period by period to find maximal overlap
+- record those as splice points.
+- when synthesizing, crossfade between splice points

+I think this would smooth out the crackles.